XavierDefontaine/CV/README.md

 ||||Legacy code||
 ### Projects 👨🏻‍💻
 #### [Process Reviews Dashboard](https://github.com/XavierDefontaine/ProcessReviewSite)
-_A web app for Reviewers to add their avails, rate student reviews and Students to book reviews and track their progress visually over time._
+_A web app for reviewers to add their avails, rate student reviews and students to book reviews and track their progress visually over time._

 In this final group project at Makers, I:
-- challenged myself by learning an entirely new stack which was not taught on the course and deployed in just over a week.
+- Challenged myself by learning an entirely new stack which was not taught on the course and deployed in just over a week.
-- wrote the frontend with Javascript/React and Bootstrap for extra styling
+- Wrote the frontend with **Javascript/React** and **Bootstrap** for extra styling
-- wrote the backend in NodeJS/Express
+- Wrote the backend in **NodeJS/Express**
-- hosted the database on AWS via Heroku and managed via PostgreSQL/Sequelize
+- Hosted the database on **AWS** via **Heroku** and managed via **PostgreSQL/Sequelize**
-- used Bcrypt/Passport for authentication,
+- Used **Bcrypt/Passport** for authentication,
-- deployed via Heroku  with continuous integration via Travis-CI
+- Deployed via **Heroku** with continuous integration via Travis-CI

 I particularly loved to:
-- work as part of team and take ownership of features across backend and frontend
+- Work as part of team and take ownership of features across backend and frontend
-- gain the confidence to take a project from scoping requirements through to actual launch
+- Gain the confidence to take a project from scoping requirements through to actual launch
-- learn how to deploy a web app using the server to serve React’s build
+- Learn how to deploy a web app using the server to serve React’s build
-- showcase our project to a wider audience (presentation on YouTube).
+- Showcase our project to a wider audience ( presentation on YouTube](https://www.youtube.com/watch?v=iJvfMVrU9Vk)).

 Nice to have, if we had more time:
-- making the frontend more responsive
+- Making the frontend more responsive
-- fixing graphs rendering issues when passing props down from the Profile
+- Fixing graphs rendering issues when passing props down from the Profile
-- implementing Hash History as to avoid 404s on refresh or gracefully handle them with a catch-all.
+- Implementing Hash History as to avoid 404s on refresh or gracefully handle them with a catch-all.

 #### [Acebook Robot-lizard](https://github.com/XavierDefontaine/acebook-robotlizard) |
 _A web app inspired by Facebook for lizards and robots who like to hack._

 In this group project, we used:
 - Ruby on Rails for the backend
 - HTML/CSS for the frontend